 Becoming a Freemason

-religion, and there is no bias or preference in favour of one or
+and there is no bias or preference in favour of one faith or another.

-Freedom of choice.
-We need to be assured that you are acting entirely
+Your Lodge will need to be assured that you are acting entirely

-under your own volition, and are under no pressure from
+under your own volition, and are under no pressure from anybody else.

 You are over 21 years of age.